alexvking/comp50_videosearch/README.md

 * videoSearch.py - Wrapper module to call producer from the command line

 Web Application Files:
-* server.py - Code to set up server
+* server.py - Code to use the Flask framework to set up a GUI
-* static_website.py - Flask code to interact with website
+* static - the directory containing all CSS, and JavaScript Files
-* stream_vid.py - Code to handle streaming videos
+	* video - a subdirectory in static containing the video database
-* upload.py - Code to handle user video uploads
+* template - the directory containing all HTML files

 How to Run: